Say and Play Family

 Other favorite fairytales:

-Once your child becomes familiar with fairytales 3 through 6 and the nursery rhyme Wee Willie Winkie (scroll down and teach your child the first paragraph of the English version), read Mr. Wolf’s Pancakes together.
+Once your child becomes familiar with fairytales 3 through 6 and the nursery rhyme Wee Willie Winkie, read Mr. Wolf’s Pancakes by Jan Fearnley together.

-In Mr. Wolf’s Pancakes, the wolf who is usually big and bad, is sweet in this story, but still hungry and he needs help making pancakes.
-He asks his neighbors (Little Red Riding Hood, Chicken Little, etc.) for help and they refuse.
-Mr. Wolf’s Pancakes allows you to review fairytales you have been reading, reinforce vocabulary and discuss themes such as manners.
+In Mr. Wolf’s Pancakes, the wolf, usually big and bad, is sweet in this story but still hungry and needs help to make pancakes.
+He asks his neighbors (Little Red Riding Hood, Chicken Little, etc.) for support, but they refuse.
+Mr. Wolf’s Pancakes allows you to review familiar fairytales, reinforce vocabulary, and discuss themes such as manners.

-When my own children and I read books by the same author or a series of books with the same underlying subject, I’ve noticed they are more likely to carryover themes from the books we read into their pretend play.
+When children read books by the same author or a series with the same underlying subject, they are more likely to carry these themes into pretend play.

 Stephanie Sigal is a speech therapist in Manhattan.
 She works with children in their homes on the Upper East Side.
 You can contact her at sayandplay@yahoo.com.